 Discussions about sports events and outcomes – and how they relate to the Mandela Effect – have appeared in a few comment threads.
-They’re so distinct from our usual conversations, I’m creating this post early, because this could either spiral into something big… or fall flat.
+They’re so distinct from our usual conversations, I was taken off-guard.
+No pun intended.

 I’m not sure what to expect, but – so far – some good points have been raised: